 \subsubsection{Triplet violations and annotator agreement}

-We display in Table~\ref{tab:mturk_violations} the number of triplet violations for each task.
-We record the true percentage of triplet violations according to our ground truth (generated using distances $d(z_i,z_j)$ and $d(z_i,z_k)$, as in Eq.~\ref{eq:triplet_violation}) and then compare them to the annotation responses.
+\autoref{tab:mturk_violations} displays the number of triplet violations for each task.
+We record the true percentage of triplet violations according to our ground truth (generated using distances $d(z_i,z_j)$ and $d(z_i,z_k)$, as in \autoref{eq:triplet_violation}) and then compare them to the annotation responses.
 We also display the number of triplet violations according to the computed embeddings $\bm{Y}$.
-We see that the percentage of triplet violations according to our ground truth and the triplet violations calculated from the embeddings $\bm{Y}$ is not the same, being overestimated in task A and underestimated in task B. We also observe that even if the number of violations increases in task A, the MSE is reduced with a higher number of triplets.
-This happens because a higher number of triplets more easily defines an embedding.
+We see that the percentage of triplet violations according to our ground truth and the triplet violations calculated from the embeddings $\bm{Y}$ is not the same, being overestimated in task A and underestimated in task B. We also observe that even if the number of violations increases in task A, the MSE is reduced with a larger number of triplets.
+This happens because a higher number of triplet constraints more easily define an embedding.